OneMohrTime/onemohrtime-theme/wp-content/plugins/wd-instagram-feed/readme.txt

 5. WordPress Instagram Feed WD - Theme Settings

 == Changelog ==

+= 1.1.10 =
+Added: New text in uninstall page
+Fixed: Video not centering issue on blogstyle
+Added: Swedish translations

 = 1.1.9 =
 New: Option to set minimal user role for adding and managing feeds and themes